mend/renovate-ce-ee/docs/README.md

 # Mend Renovate Self-hosted App Documentation

-This repository provides documentation specific to the Mend Renovate Self-hosted Apps - Community Edition (Renovate CE) and Enterprise Edition (Renovate EE), and does not duplicate anything that is relevant and can be found in the [Renovate OSS repository](https://github.com/renovatebot/renovate).
+This repository provides documentation specific to the Mend Renovate Self-hosted Apps - Community Edition (Renovate CE) and Enterprise Edition (Renovate EE), and does not duplicate anything that is relevant and can be found in the [Renovate Open Source project's documentation site](https://docs.renovatebot.com).

 Mend Renovate Community Edition was formerly known as "Mend Renovate On-Premises".